linode/terraform-linode-k8s/example/README.md

 When a `PV` is deleted, the Linode Block Storage Volume will be deleted as well, based on the `ReclaimPolicy`.

 In this Terraform Module, the `DefaultStorageClass` is provided by the `Linode CSI`.
-Any persistent volume can be defined with an alternate  `storageClass`.
+Persistent volumes can be defined with an alternate  `storageClass`.

 [Learn More about Persistent Volumes on kubernetes.io.](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)